yuqunw/scene_diff/README.md

 <br />

 This repository contains the code for the paper [SceneDiff: A Benchmark and Method for Multiview Object Change Detection](http://yuqunw.github.io/SceneDiff).
-We investigate the problem of identifying objects that have been changed between a pair of captures of the same scene at different times, introducing the first multiview change detection benchmark and a new training-free method.
+We investigate the problem of identifying objects that have been changed between a pair of captures of the same scene at different times, introducing the first object-level multiview change detection benchmark and a new training-free method.

 ## SceneDiff Benchmark